hulyak/react-tutorial/docs/doc4.md

 3. Choose `Developer` and Click on `Start Now`
 4. Fill out the form.
 5. Go to `Dashboard`
 6. Click on `Applications` > `View`.
-You should see your Application ID and Application Keys in this page.
+You should see your Application ID and Application Keys on this page.
-7. Copy your keys and paste it inside the code.
+7. Copy your keys and paste them inside the code.
 8. API can give some errors, if you see any **CORS errors**, add a cors browser extension for the browser you are using.
 [Firefox](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/) / [Chrome](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf/related)
 9. Still, there is a problem?
 You need to wait until your API keys are available.
-Also, for free version, we can only make 5 requests per minute.
+Also, for the free version, we can only make 5 requests per minute.
 10. You can check out the [documentation.](https://developer.edamam.com/edamam-docs-recipe-api)

 ```js